Convenience & Design

 Budget Vacuums: What We Tested, What We Found

-To test the performance of each vacuum, we used a variety of materials on a test patch of low-pile and medium-pile carpet, including flour to simulate dust and kitty litter for larger debris.
+To test the performance of each vacuum, we made a variety of messes on a test patch of low-pile and medium-pile carpet, including flour to simulate dust and kitty litter for larger debris.
 We also tested with pet hair, sawdust and breakfast cereal.
 The pet hair and cereal were ground into the carpeting first, as is often the case in a typical home.
 We counted the number of passes it took each vacuum to suck up the debris.
 The fewer passes it took, the better each vacuum scored.
 From there, we awarded the vacuum a percentage score based on its performance.

 Our team also ran the vacuums through a series of movement tests to gauge how well they maneuvered on and around different surfaces.
 We evaluated the design of each vacuum, including whether it had ergonomic, versatile handles and was able fit into tight spaces.
-We also cleaned out the canisters (or bags) to determine which vacuum was the easiest to maintain.
+We also cleaned out the canisters or bags to determine which vacuum was the easiest to maintain.
 We also took into account things like weight, power cord length and noise levels, all of which can impact how convenient each unit is to operate.